 What Is A Wooly Alaskan Malamute?

-Before we get into ‘how to identify a wooly Malamute’ it’s important to understand what one actually is.
+Before we get into identifying a wooly Malamute, it’s important to understand what one actually is.

 It is a common misconception that Alaskan Malamutes were originally bred to have woollier coats to help them survive freezing temperatures, but this is unlikely to be true.
 Wooly coats are very high maintenance, even more so than a normal Malamute’s coat!

-In an ideal world, wooly Malamutes would not be selectively bred for meaning enough suitable homes would remain open for those that are naturally produced.
+In an ideal world, wooly Malamutes would not be selectively bred, meaning enough suitable homes would remain open for those that are naturally produced.

 Identifying a wooly Malamute gets easier as the Malamute gets older.
 This is because it gives the Malamute chance to grow their coats to their full potential.
 Many owners report that wooly coats can take up to 3 years to develop.